 There would also be a new crossing across Park Row from the east side of Spruce Street and a better crossing on the west side of Spruce Street.
 Both would feature median extensions to shorten the trip for pedestrians across Park Row.

 The DOT would eliminate four placard parking spots on the north side of Centre Street, but would create nine new ones along an expanded median along Park Row between Beekman and Spruce Streets.

 Outside of that intersection, the DOT wants to streamline the bike route between the Brooklyn Bridge and The Battery and Lower Manhattan’s eastern waterfront.
-Instead of sending bridge-bound bikers on Maiden Lane to Church and then Warren Street, the new route would steer them mostly along Williams Street.
+Instead of sending bridge-bound bikers on Maiden Lane to Church and then Warren Street, the new route would steer them mostly along William Street.
 The plan would send southbound bikers coming off the Bridge down Spruce Street to Gold Street and then Pearl Street.

 Parts of that route would have dedicated bike lanes, but most of it would feature shared lanes — painted bike markers on lanes that bikers would share with cars and buses — and painted lines to better formalize parking lanes.
 Where the DOT wants to create dedicated bike lanes, it would take five feet from the normally 12-foot-wide parking lanes on either side of the streets, leaving one nine-feet wide and the other ten-feet wide.

 Some streets would get their own unique schemes, however, including parts of Gold Street and Old Slip.
 All of the new routes would get new signage to help bikers find their way and stay out of trouble.

 The proposal presented at the March 13 meeting does not require CB1 to take a formal position on the changes, but the Planning Committee was largely receptive of the plan — although some members did raise concerns, particularly about shared lanes, which some board members said they thought could be dangerous for bikers.